-The practitioner should be aware of normal anatomical variants that may mimic renal mass lesions such as hypertrophied column of Bertin, splenic humps etc. While the majority of normal anatomical variants should be correctly recognised with ultrasound, contrast enhanced ultrasound, CT or MRI should be considered where there remains doubt over a potential mass lesion.
+The practitioner should be aware of normal anatomical variants that may mimic renal lesions such as hypertrophied renal columns (columns of Bertin), splenic humps etc. While the majority of normal anatomical variants should be correctly recognised with ultrasound, contrast enhanced ultrasound, CT or MRI should be considered where there remains doubt over a potential lesion.